JoshuaKahn/firststeps/README.md

 -v /var/run/docker.sock:/var/run/docker.sock \
 serversetup
 ```
 Copy the pin generated in the terminal log and log into localhost:9090.html using the pin code.
-Set credentials to something you can remember (this can be disabled later in Manage Jenkins->Security).
+Set credentials to something you can remember (this can be disabled later in Manage Jenkins->Security), and make sure to install the recommended plugins.
 If Jenkins has not started (and thus the server page is unavaliable), then enter `docker start jenkins`(The `docker start jenkins` command is how to start the server again if the server machine was restarted.)

 Once you reach the server's main page, type Ctrl + C into terminal to close the log.
 You'll need to start the container again after you do this.